JianhuaHuang/streamlineR/README.md

 Model Performance: `perf.auc & perf.decile`
 -------------------------------------------

+Now, with the test data in shape of WOE values, we can check the model performance based on AUC (Area Under Curve) or decile rates.

 #### Check Performance Based on AUC: `perf.auc`

+In order to check the performance of AUC, the `perf.auc` function requires the model, the training data, and the test data.
+Then the function will generate the AUC and ROC curve for both the training and test data sets.

 ``` r
 perf.auc(model = lg.aic, dt.train, dt.test)